 Parish: Capel

 Settlement: Five Oak Green

 Gross area (ha): 3.39

 Developable area (ha): 2.95

 Site type: Greenfield site adjacent to LBD and Five Oak Green Road (B2017)

 Potential site use: Site has been assessed for development potential, notably for residential use.

 Potential yield if residential: 88

-Issues to consider: EA Flood Zones 2 (53.8%), 3a (26.65%) and 3b (13.08%); Green Belt considerations; AONB (1 component part); Ecological interest; Highway issues;
+Issues to consider: MGB; Flood Zone 2; Flood Zone 3; HLC Period: Boundary Lost 76-100%, Early 20th century; APA: General background archaeological potential; ALC: GRADE 3;

-Landesona Sansitivity Study (DWO): Landscape Sensitivity Study (PW9); Land contamination (sewage treatment works); ALC: Grade 3 Site Description: Site is an agricultural field on which there are no existing buildings.
+LCA: Low Weald Farmland; Highway issues; Land contamination (sewage treatment works) Land Somanniation (Sowage treatment works) Site Description: Site is an agricultural field on which there are no existing buildings.
 The site is adjoined by residential properties to the east and an agricultural field to the west and built development to the north.
 It lies in proximity to the main railway line.
 The site boundaries include trees and hedging, with an open boundary to the north.
 Site shares a road frontage along Five Oak Green Road from which there is a field gate into the site.
 An access track and Public Right of Way runs adjacent to the east of the site.
 There is pavement along south of site along Five Oak Green Road.
 The site is flat in character on the whole.
 There are views of the site from Five Oak Green Road.
-Suitability: Unsuitable: see reason below Availability: Available Multiple ownership Achievability: N/A Sustainability This site receives a mix of scores including neutrals and some Assessment: positives.
+Suitability: The site is considered unsuitable for allocation.
+There are concerns about the coalescence between Five Oak Green and Tudeley if this land is released from the Green Belt in light of the planned development at Tudeley Village.
+There are heritage and landscape concerns with this site.
+It lies adjacent to historic farmsteads and forms part of the landscape setting of the settlement.
+Around two thirds of the site is also located in flood zones 2 and 3.
+Availability: Available Multiple ownership Achievability: N/A Sustainability This site receives a mix of scores including neutrals and some Assessment: positives.
 It is let down on its noise score because of its location close to the main railway line.
-Land use also scores a negative as the site is part of a Green Belt parcel the release of which would cause moderate harm and for heritage and landscape, being adjacent to historic farmsteads.
-Conclusion: This site is considered unsuitable as a potential site allocation.
+Land use also scores a negative as the site is part of a Green Belt parcel the release of which would cause moderate harm and for heritage and landscape, being Conclusion adjacent to historic farmsteads.
+Conclusion: Reason: This site is considered unsuitable as a potential site allocation.
 Reason: There are heritage and landscape concerns with this site.
+The site is Green Belt and its removal raises coalescence concerns.
 It lies adjacent to historic farmsteads and forms part of the landscape setting of the settlement.